abhinavk99/human-simulator/README.md

 # human-simulator

-Twitter bot that uses a Markov chain to train on a person's messages.
+Twitter bot that uses a Markov chain to simulate a person.

 The bot is trained on a dataset of a user's messages in a Telegram chat group and creates a Markov chain to store the way the user talks.
 The bot produces random output